top of page

 Usage Example:

 Using = RemoveSpecialChars("H3ll0!
 W@rld#") will return "H3ll0 Wrld".
-The function operates by removing specified special characters from the input text, ensuring a clean output.
+The function removes specified special characters from the input text, ensuring a clean output.

 Power Query code for use and reuse: